erel213/nlp-final-project/documentation/preprocessing.md

 ## Label Schema

 The project uses a **4-label multi-label schema**.
-An email can belong to more than one category simultaneously.
+A text/sentence can belong to more than one category simultaneously.

+> **Evaluated unit / external-validity note:** the evaluated unit is a **sentence/snippet from ai4privacy/pii-masking-300k**, not an email.
+Email DLP is the motivating application only; ai4privacy is synthetic sentence-level PII text (no subject lines, threading, quoting, signatures, or email register), so results are a threat to external validity for real emails.
+See `CLAUDE.md` → "Scope and Evaluated Task".

 | Label | Description |
 |---|---|